biagolini/PythonGoogleYoutubeApi/youtube_update_video_info.md

 ## Notes
 - Ensure the `token.json` and `client_secret.json` files are in the same directory as the script to handle authentication.
 - Make sure the YouTube Data API is enabled in your Google Cloud project.
+- Videos scheduled for publication must be set to `private` before they can be scheduled using `scheduledPublishTime`.

 Feel free to contribute or report issues in the repository!